rundeck/docs/docs/learning/howto/runner-service-windows.md

 Both methods ensure that users can leverage the full potential of this essential component of the Process Automation platform.

-## Enterprise Runner Generation
+## Enterprise Runner Installation

 :::tip Note
-NOTE: Skip Steps 1-4 can be skipped if you have already installed a Runner in Process Automation.
+Skip this section if you have already installed an Enterprise Runner on a Windows host.
 :::

 1. Stop your Process Automation instance service.